News

 Carterton also continued our chain of small successes around the country with my two horses dominating the Kiwispan Junior Rider placings with Clyde taking away his first win and Ru rounding out the line up in 6th place in his first Junior Rider start.
 However just one unlucky rail down in the Mitavite 6 year old class kept Clyde just out of the money on the first day.
 Fancy also continued to improve with clear rounds in the 90cm-1m classes.
 Now on to Horse of the Year!

-Pictured below: Ru and Clyde after the Junior Rider class.
+Pictured above: Fancy jumping fantastic, scopey clears and below: Ru and Clyde after the Junior Rider class.

 .